evmos/docs/docs/protocol/module-accounts.md

 | `evm`                   | [evmos1vqu8rska6swzdmnhf90zuv0xmelej4lq0n56wq](https://www.mintscan.io/evmos/account/evmos1vqu8rska6swzdmnhf90zuv0xmelej4lq0n56wq)   | `minter` `burner`  |
 | `ibc`                   | [evmos1a53udazy8ayufvy0s434pfwjcedzqv345dnt3x](https://www.mintscan.io/evmos/account/evmos1a53udazy8ayufvy0s434pfwjcedzqv345dnt3x)   | `minter` `burner`  |

-## Account Permisions
+## Account Permissions

 * The `burner` permission means this account has the permission to burn or destroy tokens.
 * The `minter` permission means this account has permission to mint or create new tokens.
-* The `staking` permission means this account has permission to stake tokens on behalf of it's owner.
+* The `staking` permission means this account has permission to stake tokens on behalf of its owner.

 ## IBC Module Accounts